Taturevich/.net-lab-process.students/README.md

 - The attendance is not mandatory however your final score depends on it. :smiley:

 > :question: If I failed in this lab can I participate on it next time?
-- Yes you can, however the number of students is limited and those students that applied to the lab at first time has priority.
+- Yes you can, however the number of students is limited and students who apply to the lab for the first time have priority.

 > :question: I can't complete my task in time due to serious obstacles.
-- The deadline can be moved but your maximum mark for the task will be lower then original value.
+- The deadline can be moved but your maximum mark for the task will be lowered.
 - Please contact lab host to adjust deadline.

 > :question: What mark is highest for the task?